VKCOM/vk-ios-sdk/README.md

 ----------
 Every request can return `NSError` with domain equal to `VKSdkErrorDomain`.
 SDK can return networking error or internal SDK error (e.g. request was canceled).
 Category `NSError+VKError` provides vkError property that describes error event.
 Compare error code with the global constant `VK_API_ERROR`.
 If they equal that means you process vkError property as API error.
 Otherwise you should handle an http error.

 Some errors (e.g., captcha error, validation error) can be proccessed by the SDK.
-Appropriate delegate methods will be called for this purpose.
+Appropriate ui delegate method will be called for this purpose.
 Below is an example of captcha error processing:

     -(void) vkSdkNeedCaptchaEnter:(VKError*) captchaError